mrlm-net/node-cli/README.md

 You can also create a infinite subfolder structure and if the `recursive` setting of the CLI tool is set to `true`, which is also by default, you can easily create a complex modules which tool will dynamicaly load and execute.

 Each module needs to export several properties, but only two of them are mandatory to make command complient to be registred and excuted.
 Mandatory is `command` property with string value of the command name, second is a function property called `handler` where input is one argument described by `HandlerInputSettings` interface.

+There is also possibility to call modules stored in `node_modules` folder.
+You just need to pass a configuration property `modules` via CLI flag, config file or directly to the class instance.
+You can load commands from multiple modules at the same time, you just need to provide list of module names.

 #### Command interface